 No need for milk or cream here!
-Avocados are a great way to make a healthy dessert like mousse, that tastes like the rich, creamy pudding like dessert you’ve always loved.
+Avocados are a great way to make a healthy dessert like mousse that tastes like the rich, creamy pudding-like dessert you’ve always loved.
 They help lend that whipped, fluffy texture and adopt the flavor of whatever other ingredients you use in the mix.
 Popular combinations are cacao to make a chocolate mousse, but you could easily use vanilla, berries, coconut, peanut butter, or even mint to make your favorite flavor mousse.
 Sure it might be green, but it’ll still taste great!
-Try them in 3 Ingredient Avocado Mousse for Beautiful Hair, Skin and Nails, Raw Vegan and Sugar-Free Chocolate Mousse, or Raw Avocado Chocolate Mousse.

 Avocados are also one of the best ingredients to use in a dairy-free salad dressing.
 Or, you can simply mash them into your salads. which will lend similar results.
 If you’d like to add them to a dressing, add 1/2 a ripe avocado to your blender with a squeeze of lemon, maybe a little sea salt, a pinch of black pepper and for some extra tang, go for some mustard or hot sauce.
-Blend and feel free to add any herbs you might enjoy as well to make 2 servings.
+Blend and feel free to add any herbs you might enjoy as well to make two servings.
 Use this as your dressing and you’ll never want the bottled dressings again!
-You can also try avocados in our Easy Avocado Salad, Hearty Vegan Cobb Salad, Creamy Avocado Pasta Salad, or even in Super Star Lentil Taco Salad.
+Avocados make a great dressing/sauce for pasta in this Creamy Avocado Pasta and this Raw Zucchini Pasta With Creamy Avocado-Cucumber Sauce.
+You can also try avocados in this Easy Avocado Salad, Hearty Vegan Cobb Salad, Creamy Avocado Pasta Salad, or even in Super Star Lentil Taco Salad.
 See more dairy-free (and even oil-free) dressing recipes here.

 Most everyone knows you can use avocados to make your own guacamole, but what about using it completely in place of sour cream in your tacos?
 While you can buy vegan sour cream products, the healthier and tastiest way to go is just to use some good old guac instead (and even make a cashew-based sour cream to go along with it).
 If you don’t want to make your own guac, then keep things simple and mash up a ripe avocado, add a little lime juice and black pepper and there you go – a rich, creamy delicious cream without a bit of sour cream needed.
 The lime will help give it that tart kick that cream does and also enhance the flavors of your other taco ingredients like tomatoes.
+Check out the avocado sour cream in these Roasted Cauliflower Tacos.
 Want a meaty filling?
-Don’t forget to try our Walnut Taco Meat, Lentil Tacos, or use avocados with chickpeas in our Cilantro Chickpeas Avocado Salad Tacos.
+Don’t forget to try this Walnut Taco Meat, Lentil Tacos, or use avocados with chickpeas in our Cilantro Chickpeas Avocado Salad Tacos.

 If you’ve never tried out these options, don’t be intimidated.
 They’re really simple and will surprise you at how tasty they are and how much you’ll learn to love these versions instead of dairy-based options.
 Do you sneak avocados into typical dairy-based recipes?
 What’s your favorite way to use them?